5maciek/react-table-typescript/README.md

 ## Setup

-If you want to run this game locally, enter the following commands in console:
+If you want to run this project locally, enter the following commands in console:

 `npm install`